koheing/stream-executor/README.md

 # Important
 ## 1. about `createStream`
-  - Input value, 1st argument, is deep copyed.
-Set the second argument to false if you do not want to do deep copy.
+  - The first argument of the input value is deep copied.
+Set the second argument to false if you don't want deep copy.
   ```ts
   import { createStream, tap } from 'stream-executor'
   const input = { value: 1 }